-Absolutely Cultured is a registered charity which aims to enrich the lives of the people of Hull through facilitating cultural programmes of excellence.
+Absolutely Cultured is a registered charity which aims to enrich the lives of the people of Hull through cultural programmes of excellence.

 To develop access to cultural opportunities for Hull.
 Supporting the city’s children, young people and emerging talent to see careers in the arts and creative industries as a viable option.